‘Grey’s Anatomy’ Spoilers: Will Meredith Survive Another Plane Crash?

-Grey’s Anatomy spoilers are in and it looks like Meredith Grey’s life is in possible danger yet again.
-On the upcoming episode of Grey’s Anatomy Meredith and Riggs will be involved in an “in-air flight” emergency.
+Grey’s Anatomy spoilers are in, and it looks like Meredith Grey’s life is in possible danger yet again.
+On the upcoming episode of Grey’s Anatomy, Meredith and Riggs will be involved in an “in-air flight” emergency.
 From the promos, it looks like the plane is about to crash.
 Does this mean Meredith’s life is going to be in danger by a second plane accident?

 It’s likely that she will survive on Grey’s Anatomy given that actress Ellen Pompeo recently wrapped the final episode of the season, but it sure looks like a scary episode.
 The episode, which is titled “In the Air Tonight,” is said to be the episode where Nathan “Riggs” and Meredith will finally have to confront their feelings for each other.

 As Grey’s Anatomy fans are aware, Meredith has been dodging talking about her feelings for Riggs.
-We know she enjoys spending time with him but she’s put off dating him because her sister Maggie needs her help in coping with her mother’s death.
+Viewers know she enjoys spending time with him, but she’s put off dating him because her sister Maggie needs her help in coping with her mother’s death.

 #Crash Will Meredith's Plane Crash On 'Grey's Anatomy'?
 Fans Are Preparing For The Worst – Romper https://t.co/s4XmUTsmm7 via #hng #news pic.twitter.com/E2erjg2uWz